th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 <!--more-->

-I'll be writing assuming a little knowledge of C-like programming languages (like, maybe what a pointer is) and basic electronics (maybe how to hook up an LED) - but I'll try to keep a balance between being high level and approachable and getting bogged down in the details.
-I'm going to start with the 'setting up the development environment' and go all the way to 'using it to play games', so hopefully the first article or two will also serve to document an easy way to start writing USB peripherals with modern software and questionably suitable hardware.
+I'll try to keep a balance between being high level and approachable and getting bogged down in the details.
+I'm going to start with the 'setting up the development environment' (in this post) and go all the way to 'using it to play games' (in the last), so hopefully the first article or two will also serve to document an easy way to start writing USB peripherals with modern software and questionably suitable hardware.

 I hope it all works!
 If not, there might be an unexpected twist later in the series (the anticipation!)[^foreshadowing]